pixijs/pixijs.com/src/data/pixi.js.md

 	getBounds(out?: Rectangle): Rectangle;
 }
 /**
+ * Converts a Graphics object or GraphicsContext into an SVG string.
+ *
+ * This is a pure function — it reads from the context's instructions and
+ * returns a self-contained SVG document string.
+Texture instructions are
+ * skipped since they have no SVG equivalent.
+ * @param source - A Graphics instance or a GraphicsContext.
+ * @param precision - Decimal places for SVG coordinates (default 2).
+ * @returns A complete SVG document string.
+ */
+export declare function graphicsContextToSvg(source: Graphics | GraphicsContext, precision?: number): string;
+/**
  * Constructor options used for `MeshPlane` instances.
 Defines how a texture is mapped
  * onto a plane with configurable vertex density.
  * @example